 • ASA “104 Bareboat Cruising Course” or above

-• Or a similar/equivalent certification from any recognized sailing association
+• Or a similar/equivalent certification from any recognised sailing association

 AND/OR